 The country has a strong dedication to the good health of children and families.
 Family and youth health specialists are important to communities, since they provides programs and services that teach better health practices to families with young children.
 For instance, you may design a presentation for first graders on how to properly brush their teeth, or perhaps cover their mouth when coughing.
 This is a very influential career path since you are working with young children to make a difference in their quality of life.

 All of the new and innovative medical technologies and medicines require a lot of testing before being released for use on the market.
-If you want to be a part of this fascinating and advanced field, than pursuing a career as a health scientist may be the right choice.
+If you want to be a part of this fascinating and advanced field, then pursuing a career as a health scientist may be the right choice.
 Health scientists usually work in teams, and decipher how certain healthcare related products can be effective on the mass market.
 When in this field, you may also be required to test and examine certain medications, to ensure that they are safe for use by the general public.

 Public Health Informatics Specialist